j0holo/proxy/README.md

 # Proxy - Link Tracker Project

-This API proxy is part of the Link Tracker Project.
+This API-driven proxy written in Golang with basic autentication over HTTPS.

 **This is a https only proxy and needs a TLS cert and key file.**